High-order regularization dealing with ill-conditioned robot localization problems: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{}he growing usage of mobile robots, e.g. indoor parking lots, cargo automation management in automatic factories, autonomous vehicles, and fire rescue \cite{couturier_review_2021}, gives rise to the high demand of localization techniques, especially under limited or constrained sensing capabilities.
+\IEEEPARstart{T}{}he growing usage of mobile robots, e.g., indoor parking lots, cargo automation management in automatic factories, autonomous vehicles, and fire rescue \cite{couturier_review_2021}, gives rise to the high demand of localization techniques, especially under limited or constrained sensing capabilities.
 A challenging problem in robot localization is to deal with the \emph{ill-conditioned} situations\cite{bertoni2022perceiving}, in which small changes in the measurements lead to huge variations in the location solutions \cite{li2017three}.
-Regularization introduces penalty terms when solving for location solutions and is one of the most direct approaches preventing the appearance of ill conditions.
+Regularization introduces penalty terms on variables into original problems when solving localization problems and is one of the most direct approaches to preventing the appearance of ill conditions.
 The most typical regularization method is Tikhonov regularization (TR) \cite{benning2018modern} (sometimes referred to, under generalization, as the $L_{2}$-norm regularization \cite{turk2018identification}).
-An improved TR is proposed by Fuhry et al. \cite{fuhry2012new}, which shows the relation between the truncated singular value decomposition (TSVD) method and the TR method.
+An improved TR is proposed by Fuhry \emph{et al.} \cite{fuhry2012new}, which shows the relation between the truncated singular value decomposition (TSVD) method and the TR method.